stewpend0us/csim2/README.md

 which is then passed into the input of block B2.
 The final output signal is just the output of block B2.

-This is what a block really looks like:
+This is a more complete representation of a block:

           ___________
          |           |